You are here

 - Western Hemisphere countries’ FDI in the Unites States is led by the manufacturing, finance/insurance, and banking sectors.

-Click on a side tab for information on trade with countries of the Americas.
+Click on a side tab for information on trade with countries of the Western Hemisphere.

 NOTE: Refers to private services trade not including military sales, direct defense expenditures, and other miscellaneous U.S. government services.